 Gas, flatulence, and bloating can be uncomfortable and embarrassing.
 Fortunately, there are some natural remedies that can help.
-Before trying any natural remedy, however, it's important to consult a qualified health care provider to rule out other causes.
+Before trying any natural remedy, it's important to consult a qualified health care provider to rule out other causes.

 1) Swallowed Air